-Physical Education is a combination of team and individual sports with an emphasis on "carry-over activities.
+Physical Education is a combination of team and individual sports with an emphasis on "carry-over" activities.
 It consists of sports such as badminton, basketball, volleyball, soccer, physical fitness, football, ping pong, wiffle ball, dodgeball, kickball, etc. Grades are based on participation and periodic written and skills tests.
+Students must have proper footwear to participate.
 Personal cleanliness and neatness are also stressed.